H-0776

 Enforcement Authority

 The Department of Financial Regulation has audit and compliance review authority over AI tools used in utilization review.
-The bill does not create a private right of action or specify additional enforcement mechanisms beyond the Department's existing regulatory authority over health plans.
+The bill does not create a private right of action or specify additional enforcement mechanisms beyond existing DFR regulatory authority over health plans.

 Penalties

-The bill does not specify monetary penalties, statutory damages, civil penalties, or any specific remedy provisions.
-Enforcement would operate through existing Department of Financial Regulation regulatory authority over health plans.
+The bill does not specify statutory damages, civil penalties, or private remedies.
+Enforcement remedies would be those available to the Department of Financial Regulation under existing Vermont insurance regulatory authority.

 Who Is Covered